Green iguana: Behavior

 Green iguanas use "head bobs" and dewlaps in a variety of ways in social interactions, such as greeting another iguana or to court a possible mate.
 The frequency and number of head bobs have particular meanings to other iguanas.

 Green iguanas are hunted by predatory birds, and their fear of these is exploited as a ploy to catch them in the wild.
 A hunter imitates the sound of a hawk by whistling or screaming, causing the iguana to freeze and making its capture easier.

+Green iguanas are prey for juveniles and subadults of Amazon tree boas.

 Diet

 Green iguanas are primarily herbivores, with captives feeding on leaves such as turnip, mustard, and dandelion greens, flowers, fruit, and growing shoots of upwards of 100 different species of plant.
 In Panama, one of the green iguana's favorite foods is the wild plum (Spondias mombin).